See also the BBC's episode guide.

 - "The War Machines" (4 episodes)

 The Doctor's astounding transformation leaves him badly drained and his friends wondering if he's even the same person.
 The universe obligingly brings out the ultimate test: a confrontation with the Daleks.
-From there, the new Doctor takes on everything from mad scientists to Cybermen to giant crabs... before coming face-to-face with his worst enemies once more.
+From there, the new Doctor — with highlander Jamie McCrimmon also joining the team — takes on everything from mad scientists to Cybermen to giant crabs... before coming face-to-face with his worst enemies once more.

 Season 4 (Continued)

-- "The Power of the Daleks" (6 episodes, all missing but restored with animation)
+- "The Power of the Daleks" (6 episodes, all missing but remade with animation)

 - "The Highlanders" (4 episodes, all missing)